Razieleron/AnimalShelterApi/README.md

 https://localhost:5001/api/v1/animals -

-  The above Endpoint supports both Get and Post methods
+  The above Endpoint supports both Get and Post methods.

     A Get Request to the above url will return all animals in the database There are ways to modify the Get Request through the following methods:  species, string, and minimumAge: